magnusrodseth/disaster-tweets/assignment-2/Assignment2.md

 Chosen metrics: Accuracy and F1-score

 Accuracy is used as a general metric to determine how precise our model was.
-We chose to look at f1-scores as f1-scores incorporates both precision and recall.
+We also chose to look at F1-scores as F1-scores incorporates both precision and recall, which are both of importance to us.

 ### 5.2.
 Why they perform similar